-Along the Pacific Drive, (eastern), frontage of the subject site the roof of the proposed development is located approximately 15.9 meters above ground level.
+Along the Pacific Drive, (eastern), frontage of the subject site the roof of the proposed development is located approximately 16.8 meters above ground level.
 It is noted that the proposed building is setback a minimum of 3 metres from the eastern property boundary.

-Along the western elevation of the proposed building, (which is setback approximately 5.9m from the western property boundary), the building height above ground level is 17.5m.
+Along the western elevation of the proposed building, (which is setback between 6m and 14.
+2m from the western property boundary), the building height above ground level is 14.2m.

-It is noted that the differences in building height reflect the changes in the topography of the subject site with the building design solution stepping from east to west in response to the westerly slope conditions over the subject site.
+It is noted that the differences in building height reflect the changes in the topography of the subject site with the proposed building design solution stepping from east to west in response to the westerly slope conditions over the subject site.

-It is however noted that in the central portion of the subject site the western portion of the roof over proposed Unit 601 extends to a height of 18m above ground level.
-Accordingly, this portion of the building exceeds the LEP height standard by 0.5m.
+It is however noted that in the central portion of the subject site the western portion of the roof over proposed Unit 601 extends to a height of 18.5m above ground level.
+Accordingly, this portion of the building exceeds the LEP height standard by 1m.

-Additionally, the top of the over run of the lift which is proposed to service the subject building extends to approximately 18.5m above ground level and as such exceeds the building height development standard by approximately 1m.
+Additionally, the top of the over run of the lift which is proposed to service the subject building extends to approximately 18.7m above ground level and as such exceeds the building height development standard by approximately 1.2m.
 It is however noted that the lift overrun is small in area and is located centrally to the built form.